 All who participate are volunteers: Lucy Hearn – Champaign Founder and Manager Joanne Scorer – Champaign Coordinator All our amazing Area Champions each month All our amazing Street Champions each month

-Yes, we are classed as volunteers and therefore except from restrictions however we ask all government guidelines are followed to sure the safety of all.
+Yes, we are classed as volunteers and therefore exempt from restrictions however we ask all government guidelines are followed to sure the safety of all.

-If you wanted to set up your own in another area, we would share all our practices with you, drop us a message.
+If you wanted to set up your own campaign outside on the North East, we would share all our practices with you, drop us a message.

 Join our facebook group, search Tin on a Wall Campaign